top of page

 Thursdays from 2:00-3:30

-Instructors: Kate Tilly
+Instructor: Kate Tilly

 This hands-on studio course introduces students to historical clothing through sewing, design, and material culture.
 Students study period garments, fabrics, and construction techniques, then create a simple historical costume or garment connected to their research and performance work.
 The class emphasizes foundational sewing skills, craftsmanship, and historical context, culminating in students wearing their completed pieces as part of their historical presentations.